BenTibi55/Binomial-Tree-Model/README.md

 # Binomial Tree Model
-#Provides a code to price American Options, using the BTM
+#Code to price American Options, using the BTM